alpnak/Signal_Processing_MATLAB/README.md

 **b)** A Gaussian filter (imgaussfilt) was applied to the 0.1-variance noisy image.
 The original, noisy, and filtered images were displayed and compared side by side in one figure.

-## Part 2 — Audio Processing & AM Communication (Question 7)
+## Part 2 — Audio Processing

+### Q6 — Audio Processing & AM Communication

 This part analyzes an audio signal in the time and frequency domains, adds echo, adds and removes noise, and performs the modulation/demodulation stages of AM communication.

 ### a) The guitar audio was opened and listened to in MATLAB.
-The sampling frequency, number of samples, and duration were found.
+The sampling frequency, number of samples, and duration were found as 44100 Hz, 260976 and 5.91782 s.
 The signal was plotted over time.

 Amplitude-time graph of guitar audio